Equality of critical parameters for percolation of Gaussian free field level-sets: Interpolation scheme

-Suppose for a moment that we were working with Bernoulli percolation.
+Returning to \eqref{eq:comparison_truncated_partial}, suppose for a moment that we were working with Bernoulli percolation.
 In this case, the pivotality at a vertex $x$ would be independent of the value of the field at $x$, so that

 As a consequence, the proof would follow from the fact that $\E[|\psi_x^t|\,|\chi^t_x=h]$ is quite small and that the quantity can be taken smaller than $\varepsilon e^{-t}$ by choosing $L$ large enough.